 5. Total cost is the column which is seen after adding or subtracting the various phases.
-Total cost column won’t be floating.
+The total cost column won’t be floating.

-Step 3: Select the dummy column along with cost and Phase column.
+Step 3: Select the dummy column along with the cost and Phase column.

 Step 5: The Blue color in the Stacked Column is the dummy pillar which we need to format.

 Select the blue color column.
 Right-click and select format data series.
 Click on No Fill and No border option in the fill and border option respectively.